solr-express/solr-express/README.md

 #### 1.9.
 QueryFieldParameter

-Create a query field parameter using the informed expression
+Create a query field parameter using the informed expression.

 ```csharp
 new QueryFieldParameter("Id^10 Name^5~2");